-Data Back-up and Restore Testing
+Data Backup and Restore Testing

-The Coalition's IT vendor is required to perform regularly scheduled tests of its capability to restore data files from back-up storage.
+The Coalition's IT vendor is required to perform regularly scheduled tests of its capability to restore data files from backup storage.
 At a minimum, these tests must be done monthly.
-In addition, the IT vendor will provide evidence of the recovery testing with additional documentation submitted with each monthly invoice.
+In addition, the IT vendor will provide evidence of the recovery testing with additional documentation submitted with each monthly report.

-The Coalition complies with requirements for data backups described in the OEL IT Policy.
+The Coalition complies with requirements for data backups described in the DEL IT Policy.